mapschool/mapschool/README.md

 Interpolation looks at the values around the 'blanks' and assumes that the missing values are basically similar to what's around them - a missing pixel at the top of a mountain will be assumed to be pretty high, while one in a valley is assumed to be low.

-There are many methodologies for interpolating point data:
+There are many ways to interpolate point data:

-- A heatmap is one notable example, where each point is given a weight based on its value, which is then represented in terms of a "hotter" color.
+- **Heatmaps** assign each point a weight and represent density of point values in "hotter" colors.
-- Another common example is contour lines.
-Contour lines take point sample data and draw lines around them that represent a continuous estimated value.
-This technique is often employed in the creation of elevation maps.
+- **Contour lines** take point sample data and draw lines around them that represent a continuous estimated value.
+Elevation maps often use this technique.
-- A TIN (Triangulated Irregular Network) draws triangles between points that can be used to visualize terrains.
+- A **TIN** (Triangulated Irregular Network) draws triangles between points that can be used to visualize terrains.
-- Voronoi diagrams take a set of points and turn them into polygons of all of the area around them.
+- **Voronoi diagrams** take a set of points and turn them into polygons of all of the area around them.

 ## Afterword